 Traditionally the top export agricultural commodity is wine of fresh grapes.
 Its exports amounted to 86 mln.
 USD in Jan-May 2021, comprising 22% of total agricultural exports.
 The exports of other spirituous beverages amounted to 57 mln.
 USD and 14% of total agricultural exports.
 The exports of mineral waters equaled 53 mln.
 USD (share of 13%), hazelnuts and other nuts – 34 mln.
 USD (share of 8%) and waters containing sugar – 22 mln.
 USD (share of 5%) (Figure 3).

-The Government has approved changes to the Preferential Agro Credit project
+POLICY WATCH The Government has approved changes to the Preferential Agro Credit project

 The Government of Georgia has approved amendments to the Preferential Agro Credit project.
 At the initiative of the Ministry of Environmental Protection and Agriculture, a new target has been added to the Preferential Agro Credit project.
 Within the framework of the project, it became possible to purchase, install, and arrange renewable energy sources, which will help reduce the impact on the environment.
 At the same time, it will increase the introduction of the practice of using renewable energy sources in agricultural activities.